 If you have deleted your store page created by the plugin, the following problems may be present in your site:

 - When a category or minicart is clicked, a 404 - Not Found page is shown

 - When a product search is performed, a 404 - Not Found page is shown

 - The plugin's SEO features does not work for your Ecwid shop, because you use manually inserted shop widget on some other page.

 - The Single Sign On feature may not work even if enabled and properly configured.

-To overcome these problems you need to re-create your store page and instruct the plugin where it is located now.
+To overcome these problems you need to re-create your store page.
+That's easy:

 - Login to your WP Admin as administrator

 - Go to Pages, create a new page that you will use a a store or edit an existing one.
-Switch the editor into HTML mode (the grey tab on top) and in the source of the page replace everything Ecwid-related there with the following code:
+Switch the editor into TEXT mode (the grey tab on top) and put the following code into the editor:

 Most likely, the issue is caused by the fact that you enabled "Single sign-on" option in the Ecwid plugin in your Wordpress admin backend by entering your SSO secret key there.
 The 'Single sign on" feature allows your customers to sign into your WordPress site and fully use your store without having to sign into Ecwid.
 I.e. if a customer is logged in to your site, he/she is logged in to your store automatically, even if he/she didn't have an account in your store before.
 That could be a very useful option if you have a lot of registered users on your Wordpress site/blog: when purchasing from your Ecwid store on your site, they will be automatically registered and signed in to your store with pre-filled name and email.